ttldev/ns8-scratchpad/README.md

     systemctl restart wg-quick@wg0

-Once the first node is ready, start the join-domain provisioning on the second node:
+Once VPNs are configured and the first node is ready, start the join-domain provisioning on the second node:

     PUBLISH nodeb:module-rootfull.init nsdc1